BrenoMarques30/pmv-ads-2024-1-e2-proj-int-t6-infogames/README.md

 # Citação

-[Uploading citation.message: Please cite this software using these metadata.
+message: Please cite this software using these metadata.

 title: INFOGAME

 authors: